usnavy/Navy-Design-Guide/image-scheme.md

 #### Placement
 They are anchored in the most prominent position, such as the top of the screen.

+##### Choosing a hero image

+Hero images should make an impact, engaging the user and setting the emotional tone for the page, but they shouldn’t overpower the content elements they support (navbar, headings, etc.)  When selecting a hero image for a page, pay attention to both the appearance of the image and its composition.

+##### Appearance

+When considering the appearance of a hero image, follow our exisiting brand guidelines:

+> All photography should feel cinematic, allowing each photo
+> to tell its own story.
+Each image should have a single focus,
+> using people as the primary subject as much as possible.

+> Equipment such as ships and other craft may also be used as the
+> primary subject.

+> Some colors don't pair well with our brand colors.
+Avoid images
+> with large areas of clashing color.

+##### Composition

+When considering the composition of a prospective hero image, avoid images with focal areas in the top third or left third of the image.
+These areas should be reserved for the page header and featured content headings, respectively.

 <hr>

 ### Narrative Imagery